Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices: Numerical Study

 A more accurate approximation has been proposed in \cite{johnstone2012fast} and \cite{ma2012accuracy}, where

 We report both approximation results in the column ``TW'' with the second in the parentheses.

 From Tables \ref{t1} and \ref{t2}, we can see that the proposed importance sampling estimates (``Est'') are consistent with those from direct Monte Carlo simulation (``DMC'').
 The ratios between the estimated standard deviations of $L_p$ and the estimated tail probabilities (``Std/Est'') stay reasonably small, indicating the efficiency of the algorithm (see equations \eqref{logeff} and \eqref{strongeff}).
 The ratio becomes smaller as $x$ increases.
 This implies that the algorithm is more efficient for larger $x$'s values.

-The proposed method provides an efficient way to evaluate the performance of the theoretical approximation methods.
+Moreover, the proposed method provides an efficient way to evaluate the performance of the theoretical approximation methods.
 In particular, we can see that the approximations based on the Tracy-Widom distribution (``TW'') overestimate the tail probabilities, especially for larger $x$'s values.
 In addition, larger estimation (relative) errors can be observed for $n=10$ than for $n=50$.
 For the tail approximations (``TA''), we can see they do not give accurate estimates for smaller $x$'s values while the performance gets better as $x$ increases.
 Overall, the importance sampling method outperforms results based on the Tracy-Widom distribution and the tail probability approximations.
 Lastly it should be noted that the approximations based on Tracy-Widom distribution and the direct Monte Carlo approach are not suitable for estimating the probability of extremely rare events.
 For these events the only possibility is to use the methods developed in the current work, i.e. importance sampling or the the tail approximation.
+R code of the proposed importance sampling algorithm can be found at \url{http://users.stat.umn.edu/~xuxxx360/IS.R}.